hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-ethconnect.md

             </td>
             <td>
-                Since this is the last line in the action, this is probably the last fix that will be needed :disappointed:
+                This will prevent duplicate build tasks when creating pre-release versions, as well as `latest` getting set to a pre-release version.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-10-13 11:48:02 +0000 UTC
+        Created At 2021-10-21 20:45:04 +0000 UTC
     </div>
 </div>